boytchev/virtual-prosthetics/docs/api.md

 addChain( part1, part2, ... );
 ```

 Method.
-Used in the constructor of a custom robot to
-automatically connect parts `part1`, `part2` and so on in
+Used in the constructor of a custom robot to automatically connect parts
-a chain.
-The variable `this` can be used to mark the robot
+`part1`, `part2` and so on in a chain.
+The variable `this` can be used to mark
-itself.
-If `this` is used in `addChain` it must be the first
+the robot itself.
+If `this` is used in `addChain` it must be the first parameter.
-parameter.
-At least one of the chains in a robot mst start
+At least one of the chains in a robot must start with `this`, otherwise the
-with `this`, otherwise robot parts will stay invisible.
+robot parts will stay invisible.

 Example: